For Faculty & Staff:

 If you are a non-exempt employee and are required to work a holiday, you have two options:

 You cannot use a deferred holiday before it is earned.
+Additional information can be found in the OneSource Knowledge Base.

 For sick and annual leave requests, leave is deducted from your balances using a set of “cascading rules,” a set of USG rules that determine which type of leave to deduct from first.